By Christopher Brown of OCDCarCare.com

 IF Ceramic Coating Manufacturers Wanted to ACCURATELY Report and Market the ACTUAL hardness gains of their products — WHEN APPLIED TO SURFACES — they could EASILY do so.

-In order to have a true scientific test, it should go without saying that such a test should be conducted by a well known independent third party with zero ties to the automotive industry.
+In order to have a truly scientific test, it should go without saying that such a test should be conducted by a well known independent third party with zero ties to the automotive industry.
 This would not allow any bias to creep into the process anywhere along the way.

 A FAIR Applied Ceramic Coating Hardness Test for Manufacturers: